 Bestwall Gypsum was the first gypsum wallboard ever manufactured.
 This product was called Beaver Products’ Bestwall.
 In 1928, it was bought by CertainTeed Corporation, a major manufacturer and distributor of gypsum products.
 Bestwall continued to gain popularity through the post-war construction boom of the 1940s and 1950s.

-Because of this success, CertainTeed spun off a new company, called Bestwall Gypsum.
-So, although the product had been around for decades, the company Bestwall Gypsum didn’t actually exist until CertainTeed created it in 1961.
-Bestwall Gypsum did not stop at producing its famous wallboard.
-It also expanded the product line to include other, similar construction materials, like joint compound and spackle.
+Because of this success, CertainTeed spun off a new company called Bestwall Gypsum.
+Although the product had been manufactured for decades, Bestwall Gypsum didn’t actually exist until created by CertainTeed in 1961.

-Although the risks of asbestos to human health were becoming well-known, Georgia Pacific continued to manufacture materials with asbestos until the regulations of the 1970 made it more difficult.
+Although the risks of asbestos to human health were becoming well-known, Georgia Pacific continued to manufacture materials with asbestos.
+This continued until regulations passed in the 1970s made production more difficult.
 For many years, Bestwall Gypsum products contained significant amounts of asbestos.

 Bestwall’s Asbestos Products

 Bestwall was successful in producing a handful of products.
 Most of these products were manufactured using the mineral gypsum.
 Gypsum is a hydrated calcium sulfate mineral long used to make drywall, wallboard, plaster, and similar construction materials.

 Before the 1980s, most gypsum products contained asbestos fibers.
 Asbestos fibers were often included to strengthen the material or add insulating and fireproofing properties.
 The amount of asbestos used varied from one product or brand to the next.

 Bestwall Gypsum wallboard, joint compounds, and spackle all contained asbestos.
 Georgia Pacific also made other construction products with asbestos, including:

 - Lite acoustic plaster